 The exercises do not require high mountains to establish the basic principles.

-Opportunities for scenario based decision making should be maximised.
+Opportunities for scenario based decision making and recognition of threats in context should be maximised.

-As with the previous lesson Terrain and weather awareness the training should focus, whenever the opportunity presents itself, on recognising the significance of weather, especially wind relative to the terrain and its impact on flight conditions and flight path.
+Whenever the opportunity presents itself, the training should focus on recognising the significance of weather, especially wind relative to terrain and its impact on flight conditions and flight path.

-To consistently identify a useable horizon and to superimpose it on to a variable background.
+To consistently identify a useable horizon and to mentally superimpose it on to a variable background.

 To appropriately position an aircraft in a valley and to conduct level, climbing and descending turns.